 |Audi Q5 car insurance||Average annual premium|

 The insurance company you choose to cover your Audi will play a significant role in how much you pay in premiums.
 Each company has its own rating algorithm, so the same vehicle and the same coverage will often cost vastly different amounts with different carriers.
-The table below shows the average prices to insure these six Audi models with five of the largest insurance carriers by market share.
-Rates vary widely.
-For example, full coverage for an A3 costs an average of $1,804 per year with Geico, but only $1,081 per year with Erie.
-This illustrates the importance of getting quotes from multiple carriers.
+We found the carriers below offer some of the cheapest rates for the Q5 based on average premiums.

 - Uninsured and underinsured motorist: These coverage types are mandatory in some states and optional in others.
 If you are involved in an accident with someone who does not have insurance or does not have enough coverage to pay for damages, this coverage might pay for your injuries and property damage.

-If you aren't sure what coverage choices to consider for your Audi, working with a licensed agent could be helpful.
+If you aren't sure what coverage types you want for your Audi, working with a licensed insurance agent may be beneficial.

 - $100,000 bodily injury liability per person